VitWip/Company_reputation_tracker-main/README.md

 - **Advanced Sentiment Analysis** – Leverages OpenAI's GPT-4o-mini model to label each mention as POSITIVE, NEUTRAL, or NEGATIVE, with a score between -1 and +1.
 - **Content Extraction** – Uses BeautifulSoup to retrieve full article text for more accurate analysis.
 - **Interactive Dash Dashboard** – Visualize sentiment distribution, timeline trends, and detailed mention tables in real-time.
+- **Static GitHub Pages Dashboard** – A static version of the dashboard available online without running the Python application.
 - **SQLite Database** – Persist all companies, aliases, and mentions in a local database.
 - **GitHub Actions Automation** – Automatically fetch and analyze new mentions every day (6:00 AM UTC) and push updates back to the repository.
 - **Comprehensive Logging** – A robust logging system tracks errors, warnings, and pipeline updates.